jakeydo/esv-audio/README.md

+# ESV Audio PWA

+This is my edit of a PWA template for github pages.

 # Github page as a PWA template

 This is a bare-bones example on how to turn an `index.html` document on GitHub and hosted as a GitHub Page into an installable Progressive Web App with offline caching.